Nabonidus (Babylonian: Nabû-na'id): last king of Babylonia, ruled 556-539.

 - 555: Campaign to Cilicia

-- Religious reforms: the Mesopotamian triad Sin, Šamaš, and Ištar (Moon, Sun, and Venus) is propagated; conflict with the Babylonian religious establishment
+- Religious reforms: the Mesopotamian triad Sin, Šamaš, and Ištar (Moon, Sun, and Venus), as venerated in Harran, is propagated; conflict with the Babylonian religious establishment

 - 553: Another campaign to Cilicia and Edom